ndlevinzon/Comp_Chem/Molecular_Dynamics/Parameterization/PyRed/README.md

 more Mol-sm_m1-c1.mol2
 ```

-To generate parameters for the ligands for use with AMBER:
+To generate the following parameters for the ligands for use with AMBER:
 1. <.frcmod>
+    ```
-    	`parmchk2 -i m1A.mol2 -f mol2 -o m1A.frcmod`
+    	parmchk2 -i m1A.mol2 -f mol2 -o m1A.frcmod
+    ```
 2. <.lib>
     ```
     	tleap